grqphical07/grqphical07/README.md

 </div>

 ### I am a game developer and software developer from Canada.
 I have 2 years experience with Python and Lua as well as a year of experience of C++ and C#.
 I also work with the VEX VRC system using C++ and the PROS library.
-I play alot of video games (almost too much lol) and I also do 3D Modelling in blender
+In my free time I play video games and do 3D modelling in Blender
 <br>

 - 📝 Currently working on a first person shooter game.
 Still an early prototype